John Webb Singer: Early life

-John Webb was born in Frome, Somerset, the only son of Joseph Singer by his second wife.
+John Webb Singer was born in Frome, Somerset, the only son of Joseph Singer by his second wife.
 Joseph was an architect and builder, though he was listed as a mason at his son's birth, living in the Butts, and as a carpenter on a daughter's birth in 1820.
 John Webb was named after his uncle, a farmer at Roddenberry near Longleat, who had been murdered six years before.

-His father died when he was 3, leaving his widow destitute with six children.
-His family were not well off, as he received his education from the Frome Blue Coat Charity School, as a ‘hat boy’, meaning he was of charity status, educated at the expense of the trustees.
+John's father died when the boy was 3, leaving his widowed mother destitute with six children.
+His family were not well off, and John Singer was educated at the Frome Blue Coat Charity School, as a ‘hat boy’.
+This meant he was of charity status, educated at the expense of the trustees.
 Opposite his family home in the Butts, Frome was a foundry for casting bells.
 He made an unsuccessful attempt to cast a toy cannon in iron, but failing that made it of lead.

 In 1834, he was apprenticed for five years to a local watchmaker, Thomas Pitt.
 He managed his employer's business in Eagle Lane, just off Bath Street, and took it over in his own right as a watchmaker, clockmaker and jeweller in 1848.